-2.2 Cloud Big Data: Persistence versus Distribution
+2.3 Cloud versus Edge: Persistence versus Distribution

-Although clouds provide an ideal environment for big data storage, the access delay to them is generally high due to network limitations (Terzo et al. 2013).
+Although clouds provide an ideal environment for big data storage, the access delay (aka latency) to them is remarkable due to their centralized nature (Terzo et al. 2013).
 The delay can be particularly problematic for frequently accessed data (e.g., index of big data search engine).
-As such, in addition to storage services, other cloud services need to be in place to manage distribution of big data so that the access delay can be reduced.
-That is, separating the big data storage in the cloud from the distribution.
+As such, in addition to storage services, other cloud services need to be in place to manage distribution of big data so that the access delay is reduced.
+That is, separating the big data storage cloud services from the content distribution services.